 - What gets them excited to use your product/service?

-Creating empathy with your customer is a great way to establish baseline expectations for your product and experience, and empathy mapping is the best way to organize and accomplish this.
-If you enjoyed this article make sure you check out Fresco for other visual collaboration tips.
+Creating customer empathy is a great way to establish baseline expectations for your product and experience, and empathy mapping is the best way to organize and accomplish this.
+If you enjoyed this article, check out Fresco for other visual collaboration tips.